Attitude (Misfits song): Recording and release

 "Attitude" was originally recorded by the Misfits in January–February 1978 for their proposed debut album Static Age, which would not be released in its entirety until 1996.
 The song was recorded in C.I.
-Studios in New York, New York.
+Studios in New York City.
 It was first released as part of the band's single "Bullet" in 1978, and would later be included on their 1980 EP Beware, which combined tracks from the previously released "Bullet" and "Horror Business" singles.
 It also appears on the 1995 compilation album Collection II.
 In 1996, Static Age was officially released for the first time, as part of the boxed set The Misfits.
 "Attitude" was included among the Static Age tracks in the boxed set, and it would also be included on the 1997 standalone release of Static Age.

 Critical reception

-Eduardo Rivadavia of Ultimate Classic Rock ranked the song #1 on his list of the 10 best Misfits songs, calling it "astonishing".
-Dan Ozzi of Diffuser.fm ranked the song #8 on his list of the 10 best Misfits songs, writing that "Like most Misfits songs, 'Attitude' doesn't even top two minutes, and really, there's not much to it.
-Danzig's message is pretty simple: Keep acting like an a--hole, and I'm gonna knock you out."
+Eduardo Rivadavia of Ultimate Classic Rock ranked the song No. 1 on his list of the 10 best Misfits songs, calling it "astonishing".
+Dan Ozzi of Diffuser.fm ranked the song No. 8 on his list of the 10 best Misfits songs, writing that "Like most Misfits songs, 'Attitude' doesn't even top two minutes, and really, there's not much to it.
+Danzig's message is pretty simple: Keep acting like an a—hole, and I'm gonna knock you out."

 Rob Kemp of Time Out has noted a reputation of "Attitude", among other Misfits songs, as being "antiestablishment" in nature.
 In his book This Music Leaves Stains: The Complete Story of the Misfits, author James Greene, Jr., in speaking of Guns N' Roses' cover of "Attitude" from their 1993 album "The Spaghetti Incident?", called "Attitude" a song that, "more than any other Danzig work, seemed to provide the blueprint for both GNR's adrenaline-heavy sound and Axl Rose's temperamental stage persona".